WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 For more information about lists, see "Lists".

-### Description lists

-Don't insert a period at the end of a term, and insert a period at the end of a description.

 ### Bulleted and numbered lists

 In general, use a period at the end of each item in bulleted and numbered lists.
 **Exceptions:** Single-word items, items entirely in code font, and items with no verbs.
 For additional information, see "Capitalization and end punctuation in Lists".

+### Description lists

+Don't insert a period at the end of a term, and insert a period at the end of a description.

 ## Periods with URLs

 Ending a URL or file path immediately with a period may confuse readers and even alter the URL.

 If the period isn't part of the URL, you can differentiate it by highlighting it different than normal text.
-In most browsers, a link is highlighted blue by default which helps to differentiate it from the period.
+In most browsers, a link is highlighted blue by default, which helps to differentiate it from the period.

+To indicate that the period ending a sentence is not a part of the URL, you can rewrite the sentence so that the URL isn't at the end.
+Another alternative is to exclude the period by putting the URL on a separate line other than the text.

+**Examples**

+[warning] Not Recommended:  [/warning]
+[tip] Recommended:  [/tip]

 ## Periods with parentheses